SalvieMundi/DynSFX/README.md

 ```

 Then open a terminal/command line:
-Linux: Ctrl+Shift+T, may be different for your distro.
+Linux: Ctrl+Alt+T, may be different for your distro.
 Windows: Windows key (super/meta) + R, type cmd, Enter.
 Mac: Command+Space, type in terminal, Enter.